ckbw01/ArchKata2024/README.md

 **Consequences**: dependencies on third parties for connectivity, each connector introduced raises a security concern as a potential attack surface.
 Scale and performance of complex flows.
 The maintainability of complex flows when using Node-Red, the mitigation is to keep the flows versioned small and modularised.

 - An alternative to node-red is the telegraf plugin which performs the same responsibility, this is part of the influxdb platform.
 Process inputs aggregate and output.

+## ADR 4: Tenancy Model

+**Status**: proposed

+**Context**: Fishwatch deployment can follow a multi tenant approach or a hub and spoke model.

+**Decision**: Current approach for tenancy is to go with hub and spoke model.

+**Consequences**: A multi tenant system can be setup either by seperating customers and their data in database by using a tenant partition key, or by provisioning isolated database or by segregating deployments alltogether.
+While each approach for tenancy isolation has its own pros and cons, it is proposed to isolate deployments per tenant, while maintaining a central hub which is responsible for device controls, AI model trainings etc.

+Individual tenancy might increase the overal cloud cost since, only global control plain and AI training model is shared among the tenants.

+A per tenant per region deployment also means that global customers will need to log into multiple tenants.